Rosco McGlashan OAM

 After witnessing the success of Spaceship One’s historic flight, Rosco knew he needed a BIG rocket motor to set his next record and worked with Peter Beck, CEO of New Zealand’s famous Rocket Lab to build a bi-propellant motor capable of exceeding the holy grail of auto racing … 1000 mph (1600 km/h).

 After many years of planning and testing, different designs and propulsion formats, work commenced on building Aussie Invader 5R in 2009.
-It has taken 14 years so far and the build is near completion.
+It has taken 15 years so far and the car's build is complete.
+We are now entering Phase 2, the rocket engine development and testing.

 Aussie Invader 5R is unique in design, being built to have a dry weight of 6.2 tonnes and will go from a standing start to 1,000 mph (1,600+ km/h) in about 20 seconds.
 As the car enters the measured mile, the rocket is throttled back, not wanting to exceed the magic 1,000 mph barrier by more than 25 mph, to limit the max rpm on our wheels and bearing safety rating.